livecodingonline/Week-3-CLI-GIT/commandLine/Lecture.md

 `head` - show the beginning of a file e.g. `head -3` shows the first 3 lines of the file

 `tail` - show the end of a file `tail -4` shows the last 4 lines of the file

-`tail -f -100` - shows last 100 lines of a log file, while it's being updated.
-The output of the command will be automatically updated as well.
-This is the best way to watch logs.

 `wc` - show the word count of a file (prints number of lines, words and characters in the file)